 Looking for a non-yarn gift for your favorite knitter or crocheter?
 Find gifts your favorite crafter will love in this round-up of fiberarts-related holiday gifts.
 If you are the crafter, bookmark this page and forward it to your family and friends as a not-so-subtle hint.

 This post contains affiliate links, which may provide a small income to me if you buy something, but won’t cost you anything extra.
-If you can’t link to the item you want, leave a comment and I’ll give it to you directly; I am having trouble with some external links, but I’m working on it!

 #1 Ball Winder

 A yarn ball winder is a must-have for anybody who uses a lot of yarn in hanks.
 It winds the yarn into nice, center-pull cakes.
 No more balls rolling around on the floor picking up cat hair!
 The Lacis Jumbo Yarn Ball Winder is a good option for larger skeins of yarn; it’s what I use

 Read How to Wind Yarn with a Yarn Swift and Ball Winder for more information.